rwilhel/quantified-self/README.md

 ![food management page](https://github.com/rwilhel/bootstrap_tutorial/blob/master/QS-markdown-4.png)

 From here, you can create a new food to post to the database.
 Foods MUST have both a name and calorie amount to be added.
-You can also search for foods by name here as well and view foods sorted by calories.
+You can also search for foods by name, remove foods and view foods sorted by calories.

 ## Install and Run Locally